 - Grapefruit Sparkling Ice OR Diet Ruby Red Grapefruit Juice

-- Optional – Splenda or Stevia for a sugared rim; Course salt for a salted rim
+- Optional – Splenda or Stevia for a sugar rim; Course salt or kosher salt for a salt rim

 Both of these grapefruit mixers are already sweetened (with artificial sweeteners) so no need for simple syrup if you are watching your sugar intake.

-If you’d like them a little more sweet, rim the glass with Splenda or Stevia to add sweetness when you sip.
+If you’d like them a little sweeter, rim the glass with Splenda or Stevia to add sweetness when you sip.

-If you rim the glass in salt, this version is called a Salty Dog.
+If you rim the glass in salt, this version is called a Salty Dog cocktail.
 Sometimes that salt is soooo good on a sweaty outdoor summer day!

 Your Greyhound is served, just like you like it.

-I used large round ice here because it melts more slowly and doesn’t dilute the drink as quickly.
+I used large round ice here because it melts more slowly and doesn’t dilute the drink as quickly as ice cubes.
 I make them with silicone ice molds like these.

 If you want a sweet or salty rim, do it before adding the ice.
 Wet the glass and dip and swirl the rim around in Stevia, Splenda, or coarse salt on a small plate.
 Then add your ice.